 Initially, The Creatures was a side project for Siouxsie and the Banshees members Siouxsie Sioux and Budgie.
-But now that the Banshees have called it a day, The Creatures is the duo’s primary musical venture.
-By forming their own label, Sioux Records, the group is striving to do everything on their own terms, avoiding any kind of external record label interference.
-The Creatures have set up their own web site, http://www.thecreatures.com/, to sell their music and keep fans informed.
-Last summer, the group toured America with the Velvet Underground’s John Cale, who previously had worked as producer on Siouxsie and the Banshees’ “The Rapture.”
-Siouxsie and Budgie recently released the long-awaited third Creatures album, “Anima Animus,” and are currently on the road supporting it.
-The following is a telephone interview with Budgie from January, 1999.
+But when that the Banshees have called it a day, The Creatures became the duo’s primary musical venture.
+By forming their own label, Sioux Records, the group strived to do everything on their own terms, avoiding any kind of external record label interference.
+In 1998, the group toured America with the Velvet Underground’s John Cale, who previously had worked as producer on Siouxsie and the Banshees’ “The Rapture.”
+Siouxsie and Budgie released the long-awaited third Creatures album, “Anima Animus,” in 1999.
+The following is a phone interview with Budgie from that year.

-How did the US tour with John Cale go last summer?
+How did the US tour with John Cale go?

 You also worked with John Cale on the last Siouxsie and the Banshees album – how did you meet him initially?